Faculty Mentoring Program

 Before the new faculty member arrives on campus, the mentor should contact the new faculty member to welcome them to the University and to introduce themselves.
 Ideally, the mentor should meet with the new faculty member on a regular basis over the first two years.
 The mentor’s role includes providing informal advice and guidance concerning teaching, research, and service.
 The mentor should also be able to direct the new faculty to appropriate University offices, services and individuals.
 The mentor should respect the confidentiality of all exchanges and interactions with the mentee.
 While the mentor may provide constructive criticism, it is important to remember that the mentor does not assess or evaluate the new faculty member.
 The mentor’s role is solely to provide support and guidance.

-It is important that the new faculty member keep his or her mentor informed of any problems or concerns as they arise.
-When the mentee desires input from the mentor regarding such things as critiquing drafts, s/he should allow sufficient time for the mentor to review and provide feedback.
+It is important that the new faculty member informs the mentor of any problems or concerns as they arise.
+When the mentee desires input from the mentor regarding such things as critiquing drafts, they should allow sufficient time for the mentor to review and provide feedback.

-For questions or comments concerning faculty mentoring, contact Dr. Clif Flynn, Associate Vice Chancellor for Academic Affairs, firstname.lastname@example.org; phone: 503-5635.
+For questions or comments concerning faculty mentoring, contact Dr. Pam Steike, Vice Provost and Associate Vice Chancellor for Academic Affairs, firstname.lastname@example.org; phone: 503-5005.

 - Taking the initiative for contacting their mentees and staying in touch with them.